ItsHotdogFred/OllamaAssistant/README.md

 3. The GUI window will appear.
 Enter your question or prompt in the input field and click the send button or press Enter.

-4. The AI's response will appear in the expanded text area below the input field.
+4. The AI's response will appear in the text area below the input field.
+The window will automatically resize as the response grows longer.

 ## Customization